 An entity-component-system involves three components: an entity (a general purpose object); a component (the parameters for one facet of the object); and the system (something that runs continuously and performs actions on every entity that has a component of the same facet the system manages).
 ECS makes for the safe management of dependencies; the system can check entities for the components and perform logic as needed.
 Nothing is dependent on anything else in a strongly coupled way.

 ECS also makes for easily “composable” software.
 There’s no complex inheritance tree, since every entity has little more than an ID and a list of the components—its facets.
 Any object necessary can be created by composing an entity with the needed facets.
 Features from one type of entity can be added to another by including the necessary components.

 In game design, the use is obvious: a physics engine in a game can iterate through all the physics simulation components present, performing any necessary calculations without caring how the entity is drawn.
 Or health point components can be attached to a play entity but not to other entities in the game world, and the health management system would know how to deduct health from entities that have health point components when a collision that would cause a loss of health occurs.

 Intersystem and intercomponent communication can be a problem in this architecture, but there are a number of solutions, including use of the observer pattern.

 This architecture is not just for games.
 Paris Buttfield-Addison, Mars Geldard, and Tim Nugent explain why.
-You’ll learn how you can apply the lessons from ECS decades of use in game development to the wider software development and software architecture world and see how ECS is related to existing similar architectures—ECS is kind of microservices, combined with functional programming, on some levels, but isn’t quite the same.
+You’ll learn how to apply the lessons from decades of ECS use in game development to the wider software development and software architecture world and see how ECS is related to existing similar architectures.
+(ECS is kind of microservices, combined with functional programming, on some levels, but isn’t quite the same.)
 ECS isn’t for every software problem, but you can learn a lot from it even if you don’t use it.